safaci2000/geek-beacon-site/README.md

 This website is a combination of wagtail and features cherry-picked out of the CookieCutter project: http://cookiecutter-django.readthedocs.io/en/latest/index.html.

-There are features that are just simply missing, others that are consciously omitted due to a vairety of reasons, we'll call them artistic differences.
+There are features that are just simply missing, others that are consciously omitted due to a variety of reasons, we'll call them artistic differences.

 See  [Doc Folder](doc/) for more details